Perverse sheaves on semi-abelian varieties: Introduction

 As pointed out in Remark \ref{coinc}, cohomology jump loci of a constructible complex $\sF$ on $G$ can be reduced to investigating the corresponding cohomology jump loci of $\sM_*(\sF)$, with $\sM_*: D^b_c(G, \bC)\to D^b_{coh}(\Gamma_G)$ the Mellin transformation (see Definition \ref{Mellin}).
 For complex affine tori, the image $\sM_*(\sP)$ of a perverse sheaf $\sP$ is a single coherent sheaf (cf. \cite{GL}), while for an abelian varieties it is a perverse coherent sheaf (cf. \cite{Sch}).
 It is therefore natural to ask whether there exists a $t$-structure ${^{coh}}\tau$ on $D^b_{coh}(\Gamma_G)$, which ``glues'' the standard one on the torus part with the perverse coherent one on the abelian variety, so that $\sM_*(\sP)$ sits inside the heart of this $t$-structure (or, equivalently, $\sM_*:(D^b_c(G, \bC), {^p}\tau)\to (D^b_{coh}(\Gamma_G),{^{coh}}\tau)$ is $t$-exact, with ${^p}\tau$ denoting the perverse $t$-structure on constructible complexes).
-We believe the answer is negative in general.
-This is discussed in Remark \ref{tstructure}.
+As discussed in Remark \ref{tstructure}, the answer is negative in general, if one restricts to the family of t-structures constructed in \cite{AB}.

-In addition to Theorem \ref{icharacterization}, properties of the Mellin transformation (Theorem \ref{semi}) are used here to generalize our results from \cite{LMW3}, and show that cohomology jump loci of perverse sheaves on semi-abelian varieties satisfy the following list of properties: \bt The cohomology jump loci of any $\bC$-perverse sheaf $\sP$ on $G$ satisfy the following propagation package: \begin{enumerate} \item[(i)] {\it Propagation property}:
+In addition to Theorem \ref{icharacterization}, properties of the Mellin transformation (Theorem \ref{semi}) are used here to generalize our results from \cite{LMW3}, and show that cohomology jump loci of perverse sheaves on semi-abelian varieties {\it propagate}: \bt The cohomology jump loci of any $\bC$-perverse sheaf $\sP$ on $G$ satisfy the following propagation property: